SWUST-ICAA/wrf-gazebo-bridge/README.md

 - `/wrf_wind` will provide interpolated wind vectors at the current position
 - The model will experience translational and rotational aerodynamic drag

+The plugin only applies aerodynamic forces / torques when:

+- There is at least one active publisher on `/wrf_wind`, **and**
+- At least one wind message has been received.

+If no node is publishing `/wrf_wind`, the plugin will still publish `/robot_gpsfix`, but it will not apply any additional aerodynamic wrench to the model.

 ---

 ## Data Flow Overview